dattasaurabh82/EI_ESP32_CAM_SERVER/README.md

 - [x] Beautify a bit
 - [x] Add Footer
 - [x] Implement actions for compilation checks in Github Actions
+- [x] Update Readme and Documentation
+- [ ] Feature (Optional): If not connected to wifi, first load captive portal in AP mode
 - [ ] Implement gzipped method and transformations for optimizing file storage for frontend
-- [ ] Update Readme and Documentation
-- [ ] Feature (Optional): If not connected to wifi, first load captive portal in AP mode

 ---